Mihir2405-G/SKILLLAB_PROR-2026-VESDivas/README.md

 Include:

-- how tasks are divided,
+How tasks are divided
+We divided the task by first knowing the strength of each team memeber and alloting the respective work along with their strength

-- how decisions are made,
+How decisions are made
+We collectviely discuss the new solution or feature and vote whether we can do it or not

-- how progress will be checked,
+How progress will be checked
+We update the log book hourly or whenever we do a change or improve our project

-- what happens if a task is delayed,
+What happens if a task is delayed
+If the task is delayed firstly we sit together and find the issue and try to solve it, and increase the workload on that particular thing, for example if our hardware got delayed then 2 person start working on that part of the project

-- how documentation will be maintained.
+How documentation will be maintained.

-**Response:**
+Every time something changes,or we buy something or happens we update that on the designated section under the github repo and every couple of hours we upload the photo or our current progress

 ## 12.2 Task Breakdown